Katiebird Bakes

-This small batch brownie recipe is baked in a 9×5 inch loaf pan and makes just 8 super chocolatey, fudgy brownies.
+These small batch brownies are baked in a 9×5 inch loaf pan, yielding just 8 super chocolatey, fudgy brownies.
 It’s a one bowl, no mixer recipe that takes just half an hour to make!
+This is a great way to make brownies for two to four people.

 So I know 2020 was the year of (among…many things) small batch recipes, but even before that I found myself gravitating towards smaller versions of recipes in the ordinary course.
 Not only do small batch recipes use less ingredients, they take a lot less time!
 And they produce just enough to tide two people over on dessert for a couple of nights without overdoing it.